jjgrinwis/terraform-simple-property/README.md

 4. **CP Code Reuse**: The configuration will reuse existing CP Codes with the same name to avoid duplicates.

-5. **Certificate Provisioning**: Uses Akamai's default certificate provisioning with domain validation.
+5. **Certificate Provisioning**: Uses Akamai's default certificate provisioning (SBD) with domain validation.

 ## Troubleshooting

 - **Permission Errors**: Verify EdgeRC credentials and API permissions
-- **DNS Validation Issues**: Ensure DNS zone exists and is manageable via EdgeDNS
+- **DNS Validation Issues**: Ensure DNS zone exists and is manageable via EdgeDNS.
+We're only managing records, not the zone itself.
 - **Template Errors**: Verify the `template/rules.tftpl` file exists and is properly formatted
 - **Hostname Validation**: Check that hostnames match the required pattern

 ## Security Considerations

-- Store EdgeRC credentials securely
+- Store EdgeRC credentials securely.
+They will rotate after a certain period of time, be aware of that.
-- Use appropriate security policy levels based on your requirements
+- Use appropriate security policy levels based on your requirements.
-- Monitor certificate expiration and renewal
-- Regularly review DNS records for accuracy

 ## Support